suleymanbeyaz10/LibraryManagementSystemFrontend/README.md

 # LibraryManagementSystemFrontend
-This angular application for my LibraryManagementSystem backend project
+This is an angular application for my LibraryManagementSystem backend project